navgurukul/newton/spoken-english/spoken-english/spoken-english-instructionToVolunteer.md

 **SPOKEN ENGLISH**

-If you're a fluent English speaker, we invite you to help us teach Spoken English to students willing to learn and help them speak more confidently.
-Sign up with NavGurukul/Meraki, an initiative to help rural, semi urban Indian students, housewives and salaried people who have studied in non english medium schools to speak English confidently.

-Volunteers opting for Spoken-English Volunteering opportunity, will be spending time over the online classes with the children coming from local schools, rural and marginalised communities.

-The classes will take 1 hour per week over the course of 15 week period.

-These classes will take place online over Meraki application, where students use the android application, where as the volunteers have to access via [www.Merakilearn.org](http://www.Merakilearn.org) through the calendar invites.

 ******We have broken down the curriculum over [www.Merakilearn.org](http://www.Merakilearn.org) in parts of 15 week course material, where we expect the students to come out in better fluency and speaking by the end of this course.
 This can be ensured by the following phases that we have mentioned for the flow of Volunteer and Student interaction based on the structure.